 People with coeliac disease are genetically predisposed to developing some other autoimmune conditions, or already have these conditions when they are diagnosed with coeliac disease.
 This is because it is likely there is a common gene link between these conditions.
 These include:

 - thyroid disease (causing either an underactive or an overactive thyroid)

 - Addison’s disease

 - type 1 diabetes.

-It is therefore worthwhile for people with coeliac disease to talk to your GP about whether you have the symptoms of any of these conditions, particularly thyroid disease as this is the most common.
+Therefore if you have coeliac disease, talk to your GP about whether you have the symptoms of any of these conditions, particularly thyroid disease, as this is the most common.

 For more information, contact Coeliac New Zealand, a support group for adults and children with coeliac disease.